WeblateOrg/weblate/docs/faq.rst

 Does Weblate support other VCS than Git?
 ----------------------------------------

-Weblate does not have native support for anything else than Git, however Git is versatile system, which allows plugging in `remote helpers`_ for other VCS as well.
+Weblate currently does not have native support for anything else than Git, but it is possible to write backends for other VCSes.

+You can also use Git `remote helpers`_ for supporting other VCS as well, but this usually leads to smaller or bigger problems, so be prepared to debug them.

 At this time, helpers for Bazaar and Mercurial are available within separate repositories on GitHub: `git-remote-hg`_ and `git-remote-bzr`_.
 You can